 It’s becoming a little rarer, but you can still find white bathroom vanities that aren’t dazzlingly white.
 Weathered or distressed whites work best with a vintage look, either shabby-chic or more antique.
 This Antique White vanity is lightly aged and a little off-white, which helps enhance the wood carvings that cover the faces and legs of the vanity.
 If you have a low-light bathroom (especially one with no natural light), a white that tends more toward cream will turn warm rather than gray, like a pure-white vanity, which can help keep your space feeling cozy and inviting.

 Then again, sometimes you just want something simple and contemporary.
-This Brisbane vanity is sleek and open, with lots of vertical lines and white space to help visually expand your bathroom.
-That big open middle gives the sense of lots more open space without sacrificing storage space the way you sometimes will with a truly open vanity.
-And with built-in outlets and three hidden drawers beneath the sink, it’s a vanity that’s as convenient to use as it is fun to look at.
+This Linear vanity is sleek and open, with lots of horizontal lines and white space to help visually expand your bathroom.
+That little bit of lift from the legs gives the sense of more open space without sacrificing storage space the way you sometimes will with a truly open vanity.
+And with built-in outlets and shelves inside each cabinet, it’s a vanity that’s as convenient to use as it is fun to look at.

 This Zola vanity from Virtu USA does much the same thing in a slightly more compact design, using glass-fronted doors to create a subtle sense of openness while cramming as much storage as possible into a small silhouette.
 The advantage of this over a more traditional vanity is again not only that there’s more storage, but that it’s a little easier to get to.
 The simple design and squared satin nickel drawer pulls give the vanity a more modern feel, but this is still a look that’s well suited to a more contemporary cottage style bath.